ChrisWag91/PI-LCNC/README.md

 *THIS REPOSITORY IS WORK IN PROGRESS*

-An open source project to use a Raspberry Pi 4 as a CNC controller using Linux CNC.
+An open source project to use a Raspberry Pi 4 as a CNC controller using LinuxCNC.

 <a target="_blank"><img src="https://github.com/ChrisWag91/PI-LCNC/blob/master/Graphics/F013_PI-LCNC.jpg?raw=true"
 height="200" border="0" /></a>